 - Download the Azure AD Federation Metadata XML file.

-- In the Nebula Single Sign-On page, have a Nebula Super Admin drag the .xml file or Choose a Different File to upload the Identity Provider (iDP) Metadata.
+- In the Nebula Single Sign-On page, have a Nebula Super Admin drag the .xml file or Choose a Different File to upload the Identity Provider (iDP) Metadata and click Apply.

 Enable SSO